donahowe/donahowe.github.io/_pages/about.md

 - We propose a training-free multi-agent framework called AutoStudio.
 This framework stands out for its ability to maintain multi-subject consistency in on-the-fly multi-turn interactions with users, enabling it to accomplish various tasks such as open-ended story/manga book generation and multi-turn editing.
 - We propose a novel parallel UNet architecture with dual cross-attention modules to better exploit and fuse subject-aware text features and image features.
 - We introduce a subject-initialized generation process to achieve finer controls of subject locations, which also alleviates the issues of missing subjects and erroneous subject fusions.
-- AutoStudio outperforms the existing methods by large margins on the CMIGBench benchmark for multi-turn interactive image generation.

 </div>
 </div>